mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 ##### Extra Info Not Related To Level
 - Due to their unpredictable size, mapping and dynamically-sized array types use a Keccak-256 hash computation to find the starting position of the value or the array data.
 These starting positions are always full stack slots.
 - Constant variables are stored in code not contract storage
+- Contracts that inherit share the same storage slot
+    - Ordering of state variables is determined by the C3-linearized order of contracts starting with the most base-ward contract
+        - The contract that other contracts inherit features from is called the *base contract*
+        - the contract which inherits the features is called the *derived contract*

 Read more about layout of state variables in Storage from the docs [here](https://docs.soliditylang.org/en/v0.4.24/miscellaneous.html)